-- (1) Nothing may be removed from the facility without the approval of the Inspector.
-The conditions of removal must address the risk of removing pathogens and ornamental fish and marine invertebrates from the facility. - (2) Equipment taken into the quarantine room must not be removed unless cleaned and disinfected as described in section 3.8. - (3) Quarantine clothes may be taken away from the facility for laundering at the end of a quarantine period.
-If an exotic disease has been identified or an investigation is underway, or the operator has chosen euthanasia of fish rather than disease investigation, the clothes must be destroyed, or soaked prior to laundering in a solution approved by the Inspector such as 5 % volume/volume dishwashing detergent, nappy cleaner antiseptic, hand cleaner (chlorhexidine or chloroxylenol based) or salt (NaCl).
+(1) Nothing may be removed from the facility during the quarantine period without the approval of the Inspector.
+The conditions of removal will address the risk of removing pathogens and ornamental fish and marine invertebrates from the facility.

+- (2) Equipment taken into the transitional facility must not be removed unless cleaned and disinfected as described in clause 3.8. - Quarantine clothes may be taken away from the facility for laundering at the end of a quarantine period.
+If a disease from a specified risk organism has been identified or an investigation is underway, or the operator has chosen euthanasia of fish rather than disease investigation, the clothes must be destroyed, or soaked prior to laundering in a solution approved by the Inspector such as 5 % volume/volume dishwashing detergent, nappy cleaner antiseptic, hand cleaner (chlorhexidine or chloroxylenol based) or salt (NaCl).